dianafuentes/node_with_react_fullstack/README.md

 - Extra
   - O Auth: for authenticating with google
   - Stripe: for staking credit cards

+Javascript - language
+Node- enviroment
+express.js - framework built on node; to build application

+- To create a new project
+  - $ npm init